Full stack reactive component framework for Django using Alpine.js

 Every component belongs to a "library"; their JS & CSS is packed together for quicker browser downloads.

-Component can have multiple {% block(s) %} which can be overridden when used.
+Components can have multiple {% slot(s) %} which can be overridden when used.

 JS/CSS builds using esbuild